You might need some care and support at home due to cancer or its treatment. A lot of practical and emotional support is available to you.

 Contact your GP for help with any medical problems that come up when you're at home.
 They can also make referrals to nursing services for you.
 There are different types of nursing services.

-- teaching basic caring skills to family members where needed
+- teach basic caring skills to family members where needed

-- getting special equipment, such as commodes or bed pans
+- get special equipment, such as commodes or bed pans